Vegan on a budget guide and meal plan

 For you who need help with this budget mindset and/or inspiration, I have that covered for you!
 In my “Vegan on a Budget Meal Plan” there are 5 complete days with breakfast, lunch and dinner for under $25 (for the full 5 days).
 The best part is that I have focused on developing simple and nutritious recipes.
 So we are not talking about pasta and ketchup here 😉.

 The Vegan on a Budget Meal Plan is available in my recipe app Fivesec Health.
 Since the app only is available for iOS I have got many questions about how to access the meal plan without an iPhone.
-Well, I have listened to you guys and am going to release a PDF with the same meal plan!
-You will find it in my shop, sign up with your email in the form below to get notification when it’s live!
+Well, I have listened to you guys and released a PDF with the same meal plan!
+You can buy it below 👇🏼

 What you will get